MiladyDeb/Poweroff-Button-on-Topbar-Rework/README.md

 # And now to install it, run

 `mv poweroff-button-on-topbar-rework@miladycat $HOME/.local/share/gnome-shell/extensions/`
-## Now restart your session and enjoy!
+## Now restart your session and enjoy with the extension 😹!